Android-Dev-Peru/ADPMeetUps/docs/design-docs/01 - mvp/01-mvp-design.md

 **Design**

 We tried to use GalileoAi but it's still in development and closed to all people.
 We could just propose a design while developing.
 It's **important to define de theming: colors, text styles, etc**.

-**To contribute**
-1. Please, write your Pull Requests providing a brief description, what were the main changes and how or why did you did what you did.
-If UI is altered, please provide a screenshot of how it used to look and how it looks now.
-We are going to define a Pull Request template later.

-2. The development moves thanks to a Github Project.
-Please, read carefully all the reamining tasks and feel free to propouse new tasks linking the Github Issue.

-3. Labels are always put by maintainers.
-4. If you are not part of the organization team, please fork the repository and add your contributions through a Pull Request.

-4. For new features, create a `feature/featureName` branch.
-For fixes: `bugfix/taskCode` or `bugfix/fixName`.